-PCI Passive Release Enabled Disabled This item lets you control the Passive Release function of the PIIX4 chipset (Intel PCI to ISA bridge).
-This function is used to meet latency of ISA bus master.
-Try to enable or disable it if you have ISA Disabled master.
+PCI Passive Release This item lets you control the Passive Release Enabled function of the PIIX4 chipset (Intel PCI to ISA bridge).
+Disabled This function is used to meet latency of ISA bus master.
 Try to enable or disable it, if you have ISA card compatibility problem.